8 of Adelaide City’s Free Attractions

 Parks

-The city is nearly surrounded by parklands to get away from it all the hustle and bustle of the city centre.
-They can be accessed from West Terrace, South Terrace and North Terrace.
+Parklands surround the city to escape the hustle and bustle of the city centre.
+They can be accessed from West Terrace, South Terrace, and North Terrace.
 There are also bikeways along the River Torrens and more parkland.
-Walkways beside the river give you views back to the city as well as fresh air and relaxation.
+Walkways beside the river give views back to the city, as well as fresh air and relaxation.

 Walking paths lead you back into the city centre alongside the River Torrens.